evrii/jubilant-adventure/README.md

 Must have Java 11 and Maven installed.

 ## Potential Improvements
+- Clean up data structures to more efficiently search for membership and intersections.
 - Error Handling
 - Additional Testing
 - Efficiency of path finding.